Viktorija-Alexeeva/DE-project/setup_environment.md

 Configure VS code to access VM.

-In VS code: extensions - remote SSH - install - open a remote window (click on button on the left bottom) - connect to host - de-project.
+In VS code: extensions - remote SSH - install - open a remote window (click on button on the left corner) - connect to host - de-project.

 6. Install Anaconda (link from google).